 We can’t really argue – it looks great.
 On the other hand, the older version has almost all the same features and more.
-Which is why this HideMyAss review shall cover both the new (4.3) and the old (184.108.40.206) versions, since version 2.x is where HMA!’s actual strengths lie.
+Which is why this HideMyAss review will cover both the new (4.3) and the old (184.108.40.206) versions, since version 2.x is where HMA!’s actual strengths lie.

-Let‘s start with the HideMyAss! v.
-4.x interface.
-Namely, its three connection modes:
+LHideMyAss! v.
+4.x has three connection modes:

 - Instant Mode will connect you to the server nearest to your location.